Type of Positions:

 - Proof of degree(s) obtained - i.e. official transcript(s) or photocopy of your graduation certificate(s)

-- Proof of current CNO registration (if you are a registered nurse) - i.e. copy of your registration/renewal confirmation, or print your registration status from the CNO website (using "Find a Nurse")
+- Proof of current CNO registration (if you are a registered nurse) - i.e. Print your registration status from the CNO website (using "Find a Nurse")

 - Arrange to have 3 "confidential reference reports" completed by three different referees and forwarded directly to the Faculty of Nursing - address provided below.
 The reference reports must be completed by individuals in a supervisory or managerial position who are familiar with your work and/or teaching performance.
 At least one of the reference reports must be from your current unit manager, direct supervisor or department head where you are currently employed or have been most recently employed.
 If you have taught at another institution, at least one of the reference reports must also be from the head of the nursing faculty, school or department where you taught.
 The Faculty of Nursing reserves the right to contact the referees.